Frank Z. Temerson

 Frank Z. Temerson (1890–1963) was a comic book publisher from the Golden Age of Comic Books.
-Temerson's imprints included Ultem Publications, Helnit Publishing, Et-Es-Go Magazines, and Continental Magazines.
+Temerson's imprints included Ultem Publications, Brookwood Publications, Helnit Publishing, Et-Es-Go Magazines, and Continental Magazines.

 Notable titles published by Temerson included Captain Aero Comics, Cat-Man Comics, and Suspense Comics; notable characters included Cat-Man and Kitten and Miss Victory.
 L. B. Cole worked as an art director for many of Temerson's earliest comics; other notable creators associated with Temerson included Tony DiPreta, Irwin Hasen, Gil Kane, Don Rico, and Charles M. Quinlan.

 Temerson often used the names of family members and associates as proxies for companies which he actually owned and operated.

 Biography

 Temerson was born in Warsaw, Poland, the third child of Jacob (a dry goods merchant) and Mindel Temerson.
 In 1892, when Frank was two years old, his family moved to the United States, settling in Birmingham, Alabama.
 Frank's parents subsequently had four additional children, including Frank's younger sisters Esther, Goldie, and Ethel.
 The family were members of Birmingham's Temple Emanu-El synagogue, whose founding president was businessman, poet, and humanitarian Samuel Ullman.

 Temerson finished school after the eighth grade, going to work at his father's dry goods store.
 In 1913, despite never having gone to high school or college, Temerson was enrolled at the Chattanooga College of Law, which was not an accredited law school but which offered courses in legal studies.
 In 1914 Temerson was working as a "lawyer" (although he never graduated from the Chattanooga College of Law or passed the state bar exam).
 Temerson worked as an attorney in Birmingham for a couple of years before moving to Detroit in 1917.
 Shortly thereafter he registered with the draft board (where he was described as "short, stout, with brown eyes, brown hair, and partly bald").
 Temerson served overseas with the Army during World War I from 1918 to 1919.

 Returning to Birmingham after the war, he soon connected with his old synagogue's president's nephew, I. W. (Isaac Wise) Ullman (1873–1947), who was also in the distribution business.
 Temerson and Ullman became business partners, moving into pulp magazine printing and distribution.
 Companies they jointly owned, under the name Ultem Publications (a combination of the first syllables from both names, Ullman and Temerson), included Vamos Color Printing and Inspirational Publications.
 By 1935, Ultem was headquartered in New York City, at 381 Fourth Avenue, and in 1937 the company was located at 404 Fourth Avenue.
 Ultem published Modern Movies, Movie Stars Handies, Movie Humor, High Heel Magazine, and Silk Stocking.